Army of Me (Christina Aguilera song): Background and recording

 Recorded at Henson Recording Studios, Hollywood, California, and Radley Studios, Los Angeles, California, by Justin Stanley, "Army of Me" was co-written by Aguilera with Jamie Hartman, David Glass and Phil Bentley.
 It was produced by Tracklacers and it was co-produced by Hartman.
 Aguilera's vocals were recorded by Oscar Ramirez at The Red Lips Room in Beverly Hills in California.
 Programming was carried out by Steve Daly and John Keep, while strings were composed by Hartman.
 In an interview with Andrew Hampp for Billboard, Aguilera explained how her role on The Voice has allowed her to reach a new generational audience who may not be familiar with her past work, including songs such as her 2002 single, "Fighter".
 When asked if some of the songs on Lotus feature themes which are similar to that of her 2002 album, Stripped, Aguilera responded by saying that "Army of Me" is what she describes as "Fighter 2.0".

 Absolutely.
 There's a song called 'Army of Me,' which is sort of a 'Fighter 2.0.'
 There is a new generation of fans from a younger demographic that might not have been with me all the way but that watch me on the show now.
 I feel like every generation should be able to enjoy and have their piece of 'Fighter' within.
 This time, the way it musically came together it just felt right for this time and this generation.
 There's always going to be a fighter in me getting through some obstacle and some hurdle.
 All these 6-year-olds who know me from pushing my button and turning around in a big red chair who weren't around for the actual 'Fighter,' this is my chance to recharge it, rejuvenate it and do something modernized for them.

 In her 2012 interview with The Advocates Diane Anderson-Minshall Aguilera said that "Army of Me" is a song about "people that are maybe misunderstood or don’t fit into the norm but deserve a voice", and added that it is dedicated to them.
+She also noted that the song "embraces LGBTQ themes".